rloadd/on_arc/docs/_sources/config_file.md

 # Config.yaml

-Just one file can be used to configure all the microservices.
+One file can be used to configure all the microservices.
 More precisely, some settings are ignored by some components of ARC and some others are shared or related to.
 Becouse of that can make sense to try to have a single one coherent with the full design of our deployment.

 The most of the facilities provided in the official ARC repo let the user to use a flag to point the directory where the file is although the default predefined locations.